Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Introduction

 (1) uniform ellipticity: $A(t, x; \omega)$ is $\msf_*$-progressively measurable and uniformly elliptic, i.e., there is a positive constant $\lambda$ such that

 (2) linear growth: there exist a nonnegative function $K\in L^2(\mr^n) \cap L^{\infty} (\R^n)$ and a positive constant $ \Lambda $ such that

 We emphasize that no further conditions concerning the continuity $A, f$ or $g$ are imposed.
-A function $u = u(t,x;\omega)$ is said to be a (stochastically strong) solution of \rf{basiceqn} if $u\in C ( \mr_+; W^{1,2}(\mr^n))$ almost surely and satisfies the corresponding partial differential equation (PDE) in the sense that
+A stochastic process $u = u(t,x;\omega)$ is said to be a (stochastically strong) solution of \rf{basiceqn} if it is an almost surely continuous $L^2$ process belonging to the space $L^2(\Omega\times \R^+, \mathscr{P}, W^{1,2}(\mr^n))$ and satisfies the SPDE \rf{basiceqn} in the sense that